About the Holsteiner Verband

 From 1978 to 2018, the Holsteiner breed in North America was preserved and maintained by the American Holsteiner Horse Association and its Board of Directors.
 In 2018, the Holsteiner Verband invited the AHHA membership to become a new breeding district of the German organization, and, following a referendum vote by the membership, the AHHA dissolved to become this new breeding district.

-In addition to the board, each district has a minimum of three voting delegates, with more allowed based on the number of active mares within the district.
+In addition to the board, each district has a minimum of three voting delegates, with more allowed based on the number of active mares approved for breeding within the district.

 Each Holsteiner breeding district holds a general assembly at least once a year.
 The assembly deals with the following matters: